I noticed a huge crowd during a recent visit to my bank branch.

 I asked her how come their branch was so full when finsurgents have been predicting the death of branches for so long.

-costs - her bank is opening new branches and expanding many of its existing branches.
-As a matter of fact, there was a vacant space right below where we were standing and the bank was negotiating a deal with the landlord to rent it for expanding the branch
+mounting real estate costs - her bank is opening new branches and expanding many of its existing branches.
+As a matter of fact, there was a vacant space right below where we were standing and the bank was negotiating a deal with the landlord to rent it for

 I then quoted her bank's nearest competitor's claim that 60% of its transactions were happening digitally and ribbed her by asking if her bank wasn't so successful with its digital banking initiatives.
 She shot back saying 90% of their transactions were

 happening on digital channels.
 While she didn't mention it, I know for a fact that the help desk at the entrance of the branch pushes many customers out of the branch, telling them to use ATM, Internet / Mobile Banking for carrying out balance inquiry, statement

 Despite all that, this bank is growing its branch network.

 According to Sonia, the key reasons for her bank to expand its branch network were as follows: